AceAttorneyMaster111/tfilah-toolbox/README.md

 ### Future functionality:
 * View data about prayers and artists
 * Sort by other categories, like tags
+* Accounts to view database
+* Get statistics of how songs are being used/viewed
+* Verified artist accounts
+* Private uploads
+* Contact info/link to website for artists
+* Where to purchase sheet music/listen to audio
+* Users can add tags

 ## Service Generator
 The Service Generator is a future tool that uses the HaShirim Shelanu database to create and export services.